YeahISurf/cre-deal-finder/README.md

   - Context API for shared state (when needed)

 - **Styling**:
-  - TailwindCSS with custom components
+  - Chakra UI with custom theme
   - Responsive design for all device sizes
   - Apple-inspired premium UI